 On your first visit, we ask for the following personal information: parent/legal guardian names, children’s names and birthdates, address, phone number, and any special instructions (allergies, special needs) for each child.
 This information is entered into our database to help maintain our secure check-in system and our parent page system.

 Have questions before you bring your child to Central for the first time?
 We would love to help!
-Feel free to email Cameron Wilkins, our Minister of Children and Families, and he will be more than happy to answer any questions you may have about attending Central.
+Feel free to email Tommy Redding, our Minister of Children and Families, and he will be more than happy to answer any questions you may have about attending Central.

 At Central, we take the safety of your child very seriously.
 All of our volunteers must pass a background check.
 We also utilize a security system with security stickers for checking in and picking up your child that ensures you are the only person who can pick up him or her at the end of the day.
 Central also employs an off-duty police officer, as well as our own security team to ensure your child’s safety.